FAQs: Creating Your Retirement Income Plan

 Retirement brings different questions

-Retirement is an exciting stage of life, yet retirement as we’ve known it is changing.
+Retirement as we’ve known it is changing.
 You’ll probably be more active, live and work longer, and need to rely more on what you’ve saved for income than previous generations.

-While most people understand the importance of saving money for retirement, the concept of retirement income generation is less familiar.
+While most people understand the importance of saving money for retirement, the concept of income generation in retirement is less familiar.
 A retirement income plan involves transitioning from saving for retirement to using your hard-earned savings to generate some or all of your income.

 But how do you get started on creating your retirement income plan?
 Below are answers to some frequently asked questions about developing a retirement income plan.

 Keep in mind the issues involved are often complex and your plan should be unique to you and your individual needs and goals.

 It’s important to have a plan to help manage potential challenges to your retirement security.

 - Market volatility: Market volatility will always be a concern.
 A severe market downturn just before retirement or at the start of your retirement could have a significant effect on your ability to generate adequate income throughout many years of retirement.